 Use the latest compatible PHP version

-Using the latest PHP version (v7.3) will give the largest optimisation gains.
+To optimise your eCommerce website for traffic surges it’s key to use the latest PHP version (v7.3) will give the largest optimisation gains.
 A site that was using PHP 5.6 will see a huge increase in performance if switched over to PHP7.
 Most popular CMS are already compatible with PHP7 as are most of the themes and plugins.
 It’s a good idea to double-check which version of your site is running and then adjust it accordingly.